-Brambles Primary also recognises that children are capable of abusing their peers.
+Brambles Primary Academy also recognises that children are capable of abusing their peers.
 Peer on peer/ child on child abuse can take many forms and any concerns raised will be investigated and dealt with appropriately as part of our school's zero tolerance approach to unacceptable behaviour.
 No peer on peer/ child on child abuse should be tolerated or minimised as part of growing up and all those involved will be provided with an appropriate level of support.
 It is understood that those pupils who have experienced abuse in their own lives may in turn abuse others.
 This requires a considered and sensitive approach in order that the child can receive appropriate help and support.
-See Peer on Peer/ Child on child Abuse Policy for detailed information.
+See Child on child Abuse Policy for detailed information.

-Therefore, Brambles Primary will endeavour to support all its pupils through:
+Therefore, Brambles Primary Academy will endeavour to support all its pupils through a clear set of values and standards upheld and demonstrated throughout all aspects of school life: